Benefits for everybody: the recipients, the donors, the volunteers and the families.

 Dr Pradip Patel, ULSOM; Dr Taylor Hodge, ULSOM M4M Coordinator, Dr Steven F. Isenberg, Indiana University School of Medicine.

-If you are interested in learning more about Medals4Mettle Medical and possibly starting a Chapter, please submit your information below.
-You will then be directed to download a document that provides detailed “HOW-TO” information to implement a Medals4Mettle program.
-Once you submit your information, we will be in touch with you.
-We are here to support you!
-Thank you!
+If you are interested in learning more about Medals4Mettle Medical and possibly starting a chapter, please submit your information below.
+You will then be directed to download a document that provides detailed “HOW-TO” information to customize and implement a Medals4Mettle program.
+Once you submit your information, the medical director for Medals4Mettle Medical will be in touch with you.

 Pradip Patel, M.D.